PBearson/ESP32_Secure_Key_Storage_Tutorial/README.md

 ### Setting up the Virtual Machine

 Download the VM image from the lab materials link.
 Once it finishes downloading, you need to import it into VirtualBox.
 In VirtualBox, click on <ins>File → Import Appliance</ins>.
 Select the downloaded image.
-Click Next, then Import.
+Click <ins>Next</ins>, then <ins>Import</ins>.
 After a minute or so, the VM will appear on the left side of the window, as shown below:

 ![vm_setup](https://user-images.githubusercontent.com/11084018/160431335-67865a6e-2494-490c-9bbb-247b14f10d3a.png)